 - Internal issues — Malicious or accidental insider threats can compromise payroll processes.
-If employees knowingly alter time sheets or HR personnel accidentally enter the wrong pay rates, organizations could lose thousands.
+If employees knowingly alter time sheets or HR personnel accidentally enter the wrong pay rates, organisations could lose thousands.

 - Spear phishing — While link-laden phishing attacks remain a secure payroll problem, there is a new version of this classic compromise: emails designed to instill confidence through conversation and convince users to change banking details or redirect payments.

-- Ransomware — File-encrypting ransomware attacks are becoming more common as hackers recognize the willingness of business to pay up rather than risk losing payroll data.
+- Ransomware — File-encrypting ransomware attacks are becoming more common as hackers recognise the willingness of business to pay up rather than risk losing payroll data.

-- Training — Albarella recommends that organizations first define what they expect from staff in the form of policies and procedures, and then train people appropriately.
+- Training — organisations first define what they expect from staff in the form of policies and procedures, and then train people appropriately.
 She puts it simply: "Investing in the people is the No. 1 thing" for businesses, and it's relatively inexpensive.

 - Back to basics — Are computers patched?
 Are firewalls in place?
 Do you have access controls?
-For Albarella, it's about "focusing on basic hygiene activities that will help protect your business on a day-to-day basis."
+It's about "focusing on basic hygiene activities that will help protect your business on a day-to-day basis."